 To use Failover Manager in a cascading replication scenario, you should modify the cluster properties file, setting the following property values on Standby Node #2:

-In the event of a Failover, Standby Node #1 will be promoted to the role of Master node.
-Should failover occur, Standby Node #2 will continue to act as a read-only replica for the new Master node until you take actions to manually reconfigure the replication scenario to contain 3 nodes.
+In the event of a Failover, Standby Node #1 will be promoted to the role of Primary node.
+Should failover occur, Standby Node #2 will continue to act as a read-only replica for the new Primary node until you take actions to manually reconfigure the replication scenario to contain 3 nodes.

 In the event of a failure of Standby Node #1, you will not have failover protection, but you will receive an email notifying you of the failure of the node.

-Please note that performing a switchover and switch back to the original master may not preserve the cascading replication scenario.
+Please note that performing a switchover and switch back to the original primary may not preserve the cascading replication scenario.